Integrated Tax Strategy for High-Net-Worth Individuals | Intentional LLC | Fort Mill, SC

 Ongoing

 Tax-loss harvesting, asset location across account types, qualified dividend management, Roth conversion strategies, and timing of capital gains realizations.
-These aren't annual tasks.
+These aren't tasks we do once a year.
 They happen throughout the year as markets move and your situation evolves.

-The goal is a portfolio that is always tax-aware, not just tax-aware when your CPA asks for documents.
+The goal is a financial plan that is always tax-aware, not just tax-aware when your CPA asks for documents in March.

 Planning around the moments that matter most

-Business sales, equity compensation events, large capital gains, retirement account transitions, and inheritance.
+Business sales, equity compensation events, large capital gains, retirement account transitions, inheritances.
 These are the moments where the tax decisions are biggest and the window to plan is often shorter than people realize.

 We get involved before these events, not after.
-The difference in outcome can be significant.
+The earlier the conversation starts, the more we can do.
+Learn more about pre-transaction planning.

 What we work on

 Every client situation is different.
-These are the tools we reach for most frequently in the course of ongoing tax planning work.
+These are the tools we reach for most frequently across our client relationships.

 01